 Semaphore has been featured in Dodho Magazine, All About Photo, L’oeil de la Photographie, and Feature Shoot.
 Parkinson’s Life, Fraction Magazine, and Shadow & Light Magazine published interviews with the artist.
 Recently York presented Semaphore at the World Parkinson’s Congress in Barcelona, Spain.

 Private and public collections with York’s photographs include Fine Art Collection at Montefiore Einstein, NY; AllianceBernstein, New York, NY; John & Sue Wieland Collection at the Warehouse, Atlanta, GA; and Rhode Island School of Design (RISD), Providence, RI.
 York has exhibited nationally and internationally at venues including Fotonostrum, Barcelona, Spain; Littlejohn Contemporary, New York, NY; Griffin Museum of Photography, Winchester, MA; TILT, Philadelphia, PA; Schelfhaudt Gallery, University of Bridgeport, CT; Aldrich Contemporary Art Museum, Ridgefield, CT; and Center for Photography at Woodstock, NY.

-She was an artist-in-residence at Anderson Ranch Arts Center in Snowmass Village, CO, and received a Connecticut Artist Fellowship Grant from the Connecticut Commission on Culture & Tourism.
-Littlejohn Contemporary represents her landscape work and York is a member of the Silvermine Guild of Artists.
-Since 2001 she has served on the Board of the Educational Video Center in New York City, where she formerly taught documentary video.
+York earned a BA from Yale and an MFA in photography from RISD.
+She was a resident artist at Anderson Ranch Arts Center in Snowmass Village, CO, and received a Connecticut Artist Fellowship grant in 2010.
+She is represented by Rick Wester Fine Art and is a Silvermine Guild of Artists member.
+Since 2001 York has served on the Board of the Educational Video Center in NYC, where she formerly taught documentary video.
 She lives in Connecticut with her husband and their two teenagers.